TomasHubelbauer/lyrics/README.md

   (https://github.com/akashrchandran/spotify-lyrics-api)
 - Fixed most of the lingering shadow issue by reloading before every line change
 - Made the lyrics fade into view instead of flashing in aggressively
+- Swithced to SVG based rendering
+  - Allows for the text fade without ugly unsupported CSS
+  - Allows for an easy way to do a text outline
+  - Still suffers from the shadow/opacity ghosting HTML based rendering did